Water hardness impacts how well your clothes wash and influences the amount of detergent you need to put in the washing machine.

 • Normal water pressure.

-How does the type of water influence the use of detergent?
+How does the type of water influence detergent use?

 • Dirty or rough fabrics;